Engineering-Research-and-Development/true-connector/doc/USAGE_CONTROL_RULES.md

 ## Importing rule in UsageControl dataApp

-Until negotiation process is not implemented, provided UsageControl dataApp exposes endpoint for importing rules.
+Until negotiation process is implemented, provided UsageControl dataApp exposes endpoint for importing rules.
 Following endpoint can be found at:

 ```
 http://{IPADDRESS}:9553/swagger-ui.html